-Payments for resources of the Pay-As-You-Go billing method are settled together with other post-paid products under your account that are billed after you use them.
+Payments for resources of the Pay-As-You-Go billing method are settled together with other products under your account that are billed after you use them.

-Generally, if the cumulative monthly consumption amount of your account is less than 1,000 USD, fees will be deducted on the first day of the following month.
+Generally, if the cumulative monthly consumption amount of your account is less than 1,000 USD, fees are deducted on the first day of the following month.

 If you have a quota agreement with Alibaba Cloud, fees are deducted when the cumulative consumption amount of your account exceeds the quota.

 Cumulative consumption amount Due date (T) Fee deduction day Description Cumulative monthly consumption amount less than 1,000 USD.
 The first day of the following month.
 T, T+7, and T+14

-- In the event of deduction failure on the due date (T), fees will be deducted again on the day T+7 and the day T+14.
+- In the event of deduction failure on the due date (T), fees are deducted again on the day T+7 and the day T+14.

-- If fee deduction fails three times, the instance will be out of service on the day T+15.
+- If fee deduction fails three times, the instance is out of service on the day T+15.
 In this case, the instance stops running but data is retained.
 Billing stops when the instance is out of service.

 - When your instance is out of service, you must open a ticket to clear the overdue payment.
-After the overdue payment is cleared, you must relaunch the instance before the day T+30.
-Otherwise, the instance will be released automatically.
+After the overdue payment is cleared, you must reactivate the instance before the day T+30.
+Otherwise, the instance is released automatically.

-- If the overdue payment fails to be cleared before the day T+30, the instance will be released and data cannot be recovered.
+- If the overdue payment fails to be cleared before the day T+30, the instance is released and data cannot be recovered.

 Agreed quota On the day when the quota is exceeded